MicrosoftLearning/MS-4022-Extend-Microsoft-365-Copilot-in-Copilot-Studio/Instructions/Labs/02-Prompt-actions/01-create-prompt-action.md

 Next, test the agent with the action in Copilot Studio.

 1. From the **Test your agent** pane in your agent's overview page in Copilot Studio, select the **refresh** button to refresh the test pane and load your agent's latest changes.
 1. In the text box for the test conversation, enter `Create a Contoso marketing pitch based on the following draft: "Bouncy ball is the hottest product on the market for both youth and adults.
-It's durable and the largets of its kind."` then send the message.
+It's durable and the largest of its kind."` then send the message.
 1. Review the response and note that the agent is following the guidance you provided in the custom prompt action's instructions.

+You've completed the exercise and validated the functionality of your prompt action.